 Equinor is leading the pack.
 The Norwegian oil major expects offshore wind to account for two-thirds of its 12–16GW renewables capacity by 2030, and is “determined to be a global offshore wind energy major”.

-That determination is driving European international oil companies (IOCs) into a tight corner.
+That determination is driving European international oil companies (IOCS) into a tight corner.
 Once-cautious companies that weighed high-risk, high-return global investments on cold-blooded financial metrics appear to be making exuberant ‘green’ bets that could land them in hot water.

 Competition for prime acreage is rife, resulting in some questionable bids.
 BP faced accusations it overpaid in the UK’s latest leasing round.
-There is a similar scramble to secure 15-year fixed returns enshrined in UK contracts for difference (CfDs) for offshore wind.
+There is a similar scramble to secure 15-year fixed returns enshrined in UK contracts for difference (CfD) for offshore wind.
 More generally, CfD auctions frequently clear at the minimum price, as occurred at a recent 1GW Danish tender that saw companies draw lots in a tiebreak.

 With clearing prices falling more rapidly than costs, major turbine supplier Siemens Gamesa recently warned that margins have been squeezed “too far”, hobbling reinvestment in factories and technology improvements.
 These cannot be deferred forever, which means turbine costs cannot keep falling forever either.